canyuhankins/Agrculture_Image_Segmentation/README.md

 # Agrculture_Image_Segmentation

-This repository holds an attempt perform image segmentation task on the Agriculture Vision challenge.
+This repository holds an attempt to perform image segmentation task on the Agriculture Vision challenge.
 This challenge combines technique using Computer Vision, Data Science and AI/ML. https://www.agriculture-vision.com/agriculture-vision-2023

 ## Overview
 The task is to use the dataset which are some aerial farmland images to train a model to predict field anomalies on new images.
 Given a new input from the test set our task is to predict what class does each pixel belong to (one of the six anomalies or the background).​The six anomalies are: Cloud shadow, Double plant, Planter skip, Standing Water, Waterway and Weed cluster.